 Costco has an extensive assortment of meats and produce available as well as many selections of frozen food.

-Costco is a relatively new company, being founded in 1983.
+Costco is a relatively new company, founded in 1983.

-Even so, they’re recognized as the fifth largest retailer in the world.
+Even so, it’s recognized as the fifth-largest retailer in the world.

 Walmart Inc (NYSE: WMT)

 Walmart is a giant when it comes to retail companies.

 The company had humble beginnings in Arkansas but quickly became one of the world’s largest companies.

 Walmart helped to coin terms like hypermarkets, opening stores that served every need any customer could have.